Handmade in Finland - Since 1928

 The Damascus blade is made by combining two different steels in thin layers.
 The blade has 120 steel layers that have been welded together under extreme pressure and heat.
 The result is a beautifully patterned, stainless and very hard blade (HRC 60) that stays sharp even in extended use.

 The traditional material used for Finnish knife handles is curly birch.
-The material comes from the curly birch belt in Central Finland.
-The blaze-patterned curly birch is an excellent fit as a material for a knife handle, because it's durable and fair.
-This beautifully patterned curly birch is available on the market in limited amounts, which makes the price notably higher than regular birch.
+The wood comes from the curly birch belt in Central Finland.
+The blaze-patterned curly birch is an excellent material for knife handles, because it's durable and beautiful.
+Curly birch is available on the market in limited amounts, which rises the price notably higher than regular birch.

 The leather sheaths of Marttiini knives are made with either vegetable or chrome tanned oxhide.
 The leather hides are purchased from both Europe and South America.
 The sheaths are made with both dyed and natural colored leather.